 - Read through the consent information and tap I Agree.

 - You are asked if you want to add an icon to your home screen.
-For quick and easy access to your COVID vaccine information, create this shortcut.
+Create this shortcut for quick and easy access to your COVID vaccine information.

 - Your COVID card is now stored locally on your device.

 - If you want to access your COVID card on multiple devices, repeat these steps on each device.